Introduction to Coding

 3. The computer executes the code and writes the output "Hello, world" back to you.

-In summary, coding is the process of using a programming language to tell the computer what to do.
+In summary, coding uses a programming language to tell the computer what to do.

-In the above sample code, there is only one line of instruction.
-If you want the computer to do more, then multiple lines are written.
+There is only one instruction line in the above sample code.
+If you want the computer to do more, multiple lines are written.
 A document full of lines of code is called a script.

-When you see a post on Facebook, for instance, you can press a button to like it, love it, or choose an emoji that perfectly describes your reaction to the post.
+When you see a post on Facebook, you can press a button to like it, love it, or choose an emoji that perfectly describes your reaction.

 • Can you imagine what the script would be just for this task?